 Before contacting us, consider looking at our troubleshooting tips.
 You may be able to resolve the issue with these techniques.

 When contacting Technical Support please be ready with as much information as possible:

 Online Chat: Chat With Us

 Returns: Please review our Returns Policy to request an RMA.

-Most info (documentation, specifications, datasheets etc.) we have on our products are available for download under the “Documents” header on each product’s page.
+Most info (documentation, specifications, datasheets, etc.) we have on our products are available for download under the “Documents” header on each product’s page.
+The comments, product reviews, and tech tip tabs on our product pages are also great resources for additional information.
 Not sure where the page is?
 The easiest way to find it is to put the SKU number in the search field.
 You can also often find something by searching by name or manufacturer’s part number.

 Non-SparkFun Manufactured Products

 We sell a lot of items that we don’t make.
-The best place to get help with products that SparkFun does not manufacture is the manufacturer’s website and technical support.
-They have the most knowledge and information regarding their products.
-And will generally be happy to help!
+The best place to get help with products made by a different manufacture is that manufacturer’s website and technical support.
+They have the most knowledge and information regarding their products and will generally be happy to help!

 A community of hackers, tinkerers, and makers come together to share project ideas and instruction at Instructables.
 There’s tons of Arduino Projects, Interactive creations, and wild ideas to dig through to inspire your next creation.